cadejackson/Election_Analysis/README.md

 ## <u>Election Audit Summary</u>
-In summary, this script can be used to audit any statewide election such as gubernatorial, senate, or congressman elections where we need to analyze votes by county and candidate.
-The code could also be modified to work for local elections within a specific county.
+In summary, this script can be used to audit any statewide election such as gubernatorial, senate, or congress elections where we need to analyze votes by county and candidate.
+The code could also be modified to work for local elections, school elections, etc.